Sasanian Empire: Origins and early history (205–310)

-Shapur had intensive development plans.
-He ordered the construction of the first dam bridge in Iran and founded many cities, some settled in part by emigrants from the Roman territories, including Christians who could exercise their faith freely under Sassanid rule.
+Shapur ordered the construction of the first dam bridge in Iran and founded many cities.
 Two cities, Bishapur and Nishapur, are named after him.
 He particularly favoured Manichaeism, protecting Mani (who dedicated one of his books, the Shabuhragan, to him) and sent many Manichaean missionaries abroad.
 He also befriended a Babylonian rabbi called Samuel.

 This friendship was advantageous for the Jewish community and gave them a respite from the oppressive laws enacted against them.
 Later kings reversed Shapur's policy of religious tolerance.
 When Shapur's son Bahram I acceded to the throne, he was pressured by the Zoroastrian high-priest Kartir Bahram I to kill Mani and persecute his followers.
 Bahram II was also amenable to the wishes of the Zoroastrian priesthood.
-During his reign, the Sassanid capital Ctesiphon was sacked by the Romans under Emperor Carus, and most of Armenia, after half a century of Persian rule, was ceded to Diocletian.
+During his reign, the Sasanian capital Ctesiphon was sacked by the Romans under Emperor Carus, and most of Armenia, after half a century of Persian rule, was ceded to Diocletian.

 Succeeding Bahram III (who ruled briefly in 293), Narseh embarked on another war with the Romans.
 After an early success against the Emperor Galerius near Callinicum on the Euphrates in 296, he was eventually decisively defeated by them.
 Galerius had been reinforced, probably in the spring of 298, by a new contingent collected from the empire's Danubian holdings.
 Narseh did not advance from Armenia and Mesopotamia, leaving Galerius to lead the offensive in 298 with an attack on northern Mesopotamia via Armenia.
 Narseh retreated to Armenia to fight Galerius's force, to the former's disadvantage: the rugged Armenian terrain was favourable to Roman infantry, but not to Sassanid cavalry.
 Local aid gave Galerius the advantage of surprise over the Persian forces, and, in two successive battles, Galerius secured victories over Narseh.